re-framejs/re-framejs/docs/Debugging.md

 of data into the js/console.
 This can take a while and might mean devtools takes a lot of RAM.

-For example, if your `app-db` was big and complicated, you might use `path` middleware to "narrow" that part of `app-db` passed into your event handler because logging all of `app-db` to js/console might take a while (and not be that useful).
+For example, if your `appDb` was big and complicated, you might use `path` middleware to "narrow" that part of `appDb` passed into your event handler because logging all of `appDb` to js/console might take a while (and not be that useful).